dms91/the-office-quotes/README.md

 the 'suggestions.txt' file, add your suggestions, and submit a pull request.

 Please submit suggestions in the following format:
-name, quote
+name: quote

 Example:
-Dwight, Identity theft is not a joke, Jim!
+Dwight: Identity theft is not a joke, Jim!
-Michael, I am Beyonce always.
+Michael: I am Beyonce always.